SRGBmods/qmk-8051/readme.md

   QMK build system produces alot of duplicates `-I` and `-D` arguments.
 I tried removing the duplicated ones, it compiles.

-- For some unknow reason, when linking, I got this Error:
+- For some unknow reason, sometimes, when linking, I got this Error:
   ```bash
   ?ASlink-Error-Could not get 1 consecutive byte in internal RAM for area BIT_BANK.
   ```